NRI Income Tax & Compliance

 Ensure to check the following points when you get an intimation under section 143(1):

-• All income is mentioned properly under the relevant head.
+• All income is appropriately mentioned under the relevant head.

 • The income of one head is not considered under another head or repeated elsewhere.